mikro-orm/mikro-orm/docs/docs/custom-types.md

 - `toJSON(value: any, platform: Platform): any`

   Converts a value from its JS representation to its serialized JSON form of this type.
-  By default converts to the database value.
+  By default uses the runtime value.

 - `getColumnType(prop: EntityProperty, platform: Platform): string`